-Banquet managers direct and oversee events at banquet facilities, which might be located in restaurants, hotels or resorts, convention halls, country clubs or similar sites.
-Generally, banquet managers plan events with clients, handle employee training, oversee employee hiring and firing processes, maintain inventory and comply with food safety regulations and laws.
+Banquet managers direct and oversee events in restaurants, hotels or resorts, convention halls, country clubs, or similar sites.
+Generally, banquet managers plan events with clients, oversee employee hiring and training processes, maintain inventory, and comply with food safety regulations and laws.

-The field of banquet management is a fast-paced one, but these managers get to flex their leadership skills by overseeing a variety of workers.
-Managers may need to work irregular hours, including weekends and nights.
-These professionals should have great people skills, particularly when dealing with dissatisfied customers.
+The field is a fast-paced one, but banquet managers get to flex their leadership skills by overseeing a variety of workers.
+They may need to work irregular hours, including weekends and nights.
+These professionals need great people skills, particularly when dealing with dissatisfied customers.